8aleph/frametestClone/README.md

 in the list below.

-### Refactor the ExampleModel class to be pure OOP.
+### Refactor the ExampleModel class to be pure OOP

 Your code should contain:
 - A way to set table record data on the object